EnzoGabriel29/sudoku-solver/README.md

 Open `main.cpp` file and, in the source code, there will be three two-dimensional vectors.
 These vectors represent a Sudoku board (note that they are 9x9), where the missing squares have the value 0.
 You can test the available boards or add your own.
 Line 40 of the file defines which matrix will be used as a board.
-After defining a board to use, save the file change the directory to `sudoku-solver` folder and compile the source:
+After defining a board to use, save the file, change the directory to `sudoku-solver` folder and compile the source:

     g++ -o main main.cpp Grid.cpp SudokuGrid.cpp